sp00m/clozone/README.md

 # Clozone

 Clozone is a little game inspired by the famous Dots and Boxes.
-It is deployed via OpenShift at https://clo.zone.
+It is deployed via Heroku at https://clo.zone.
 Don't hesitate to fork it and improve it, pull requests are very welcome!

 ## License